Centennial Elementary School

 Reading/Language Arts Proficiency

-Centennial Elementary School's student population of 489 students has grown by 7% over five school years.
+Centennial Elementary School's student population of 407 students has declined by 18% over five school years.

 Total Classroom Teachers